 That’s note the issue, it’s the day to day of following the media plan that is often harder to make stick.

-I’m not talking about generic sticker charts.
+This is not your generic sticker chart system.
 I’m talking about a screen time tracker system that ties into your allowance system.
-I’m also talking about giving children the ability to weigh the choices between screen time and allowance.
-Providing them with opportunities to prioritize what other activities, chores or health behaviors need to be done (with parental oversight and active discussion).
+A system which gives children the ability to weigh the choices between screen time and allowance.
+Children will learn to plan and prioritize what other activities, chores or health behaviors need to be done (with parental oversight and active discussion).

-We wanted to think about a system to encourage our children to learn how to prioritize everything that needs to be done and what we wanted to do with leisure time (spend time catching up on shows on Netflix! or video calls with friends) and trying to find the balance.
+Our system encourages our children to learn how to prioritize everything that needs to be done and what we wanted to do with leisure time (spend time catching up on shows on Netflix! or video calls with friends) and trying to find the balance.
 With everything, moderation is key.
-We just can’t have screens take over and replace healthy habits and things that have to be done around the house.

 This family tool may be helpful for you too.
 So I decided to write about it and share it.
 Let me know if you use it.
 Feel free to send me comments.
 I love creating things and I am always working on revising tools like this to make sure it is easy to start, easy to use and practical.

-I also wanted to make clear what actions or behaviors needed to be done BEFORE screen use (think home work, reading a book, having a snack, or walking the dog).
+I wanted a system that made clear what actions or behaviors needed to be done BEFORE screen use (think home work, reading a book, having a snack, or walking the dog).

 My kids can “bank” their extra screen minutes they earn for doing specific chores during the week.
-On Saturday mornings, we review what they earned, talk about what needs to be done for the day (and write them down on a checklist).
+On Saturdays, we review what was earned, talk about what needs to be done for the day (and write it down on a checklist).
 With this system, we provide flexibility to use the screen time minutes during the day OR turn them in for more allowance.
 However, unlike cell phone plans, unused screen time minutes don’t roll over.
 I wanted to give them a chance to think about whether using the screen to have a little longer to play a game was worth more than earning money back to add to their allowance.

 After you download the Family Tech Rules and Chore/Screen Tracker system, pre-plan before sitting down for the family meeting:

 - Figure out what amount feels right for a baseline weekly allowance.
-Rather than giving our children a set amount of money for each chore, we transfer a set amount of money into their savings account at the end of each month for helping contribute to the chores that help the entire family (“the chores that are done to help the house run”).
+We don’t give a set amount for each chore.
+We just put the agreed upon about in their savings each week.
 This way it isn’t “If I do this I should earn fifty cents” and tallying up chores.
-Now that our children are 9 and 12 years old, everyone gets the same baseline allowance amount.
+Now that our children are 10 and 12 years old, everyone gets the same baseline allowance amount.

 - Figure out what your baseline weekend screen time use is (not just for the children, but parents too!).
 Pick something you can live with and fits within the Media Plan discussion you had with your children.
 You can’t waste endless hours of the day on screens and still do everything else you need to without compromising sleep and relationships.
 However, we all use screens for work and leisure time–so let’s just be smart about it and think about it in context of everything else.